-Henry Arthur, B.A.(Hons.), M.A., Dean Kent Yakel, B.Sc.(Hons), M.Sc., Associate Dean, Academic Studies Andrea Labe, Administrative Assistant/Secretary Karen Fox, Secretary to the Associate Dean Camille Abel, Secretary to the Departments J. Beresnak, Secretary
+Kent Yakel, B.Sc.(Hons), M.Sc., Associate Dean, Academic Support Camille Abel, Secretary Judy Beresnak, Secretary

-Department of Chemistry 48

-Department of Mathematics

-Department of Physics 48

-Communication Department - In-House Communication Courses - English Language Proficiency 48 49 49
+Chemistry Department Mathematics Department Physics Department Communication Department How to Make Up Course Deficiencies Technology Fundamentals Special in-House Communication Courses English Language Proficiency Pre-entry Courses

-Pre-entry Courses 49

-Technology Fundamentals Program

-Industrial Education Teacher Education Program

-The Educational Services Division consists of the Chemistry.
-Communication, Mathematics, Physics, Industrial Education Teacher Education, Part-time Studies, Basic Trades Skills and Development Centre departments and Learning Resource Centres.
-It offers courses and services to all students enrolled in technology programs offered by the Schools of Business, Engineering Technologies and Trades, and Health Sciences as well as courses and services for trades and part-time students.
-It also offers non-credit, pre-entry courses to students who need to upgrade their academic prerequisites for admission to
+The Academic Support Division consists of the Chemistry, Communication, Mathematics and Physics departments.
+It offers courses and services to all students enrolled in technology programs offered by the Schools of Business, Engineering Technology, and Health Sciences as well as courses and services for trades and part-time students.
+It also offers non-credit, pre-entry courses to students who need to upgrade their academic prerequisites for admission to BCIT.

-Courses taught by the Educational Services Division departments include the "core" of knowledge and skills, both theoretical and applied, which students need in order to understand and make the best use of their specialized technological training.
+Courses taught by the Academic Support departments include the "core" of knowledge and skills, both theoretical and applied, which students need in order to understand and make the best use of their specialized technological training.
 Academic support courses are developed in conjunction with technology departments and advisory committees, and maintain an appropriate balance between applied and theoretical content.

-Henry Arthur, B.A.(Hons.), M.A., Dean Kent Yakel, B.Sc.(Hons), M.Sc., Associate Dean
+Kent Yakel, B.Sc.(Hons), M.Sc., Associate Dean